1mihirpandya/pointTracker/PROPOSAL.md

 ## Applications
 Point tracking on screens has been a task engineers toil over--be it tracking faces in Adobe After Effects or tracking fingers on Google Hangouts, on screen tracking is a very useful skill.
 It could be used for learning (drawing on a shared computer window), forensic tracking (tracking a person in a car crash), and more.
 Of course for this project, the tracking will all be done real time based on the computer's camera.

-## Scope
-**For now, the scope is strictly restricted to allowing the user to draw on the screen using a bright blue marker.**

 ## Libraries
 ### `ofxSpatialHash`